-Whisky Painting was originally 'defined' by Joe Ferriot, and American businessman, artist and owner of a Plastics Mfg. firm, who was instrumental in the formation of the 'Whiskey Painters of America'.
-You can read that story here.
+Whisky Painting was originally 'defined' by Joe Ferriot, and American businessman, artist, and owner of a Plastics Mfg. firm.
+Joe and his love of sketching while on trips was instrumental in the formation of the 'Whiskey Painters of America'.
+You can read that story here...

 Although we're not affiliated with the American group, our story has the basic elements of theirs.
 At different times, we've all inadvertently dipped our brushes into our drinks, whether it be water, wine, beer or whisky.

 A Bit About the Spelling of 'Whisky'